The Spring Festival

 Valentine’s Day.

-The origins of the Chinese New Year celebrations is purely decorative and festive.
+The origins of the Chinese New Year celebration is purely decorative and festive.
 Yes or no?
 What can you say about Nien, ghosts, evil spirits and the sleeping dragon?

 Carnival.